xtdb/xtdb-tutorial/6-delete.nextjournal.md

 # Introduction

-This is the `delete` installment of the xtdb tutorial.
+This is the `delete` instalment of the xtdb tutorial.

 ## Setup